 Our company

 We have a high degree of awareness concerning CSR issues in our headquarters and especially concerning human rights and labor issues.
-We have had an external audit this year with few remarks, which all have been corrected within short time.
+An external audit last year resulted in few remarks, all of which has been taken care of.